bmesuere/PhD-thesis/chapter3.md

 By default, the output is generated in csv-format (*comma-separated values*).
 Apart from the query peptide (`peptide`), the output contains two GUIDs (*globally unique identifiers*): i) the UniProt Accession Number (`uniprot_id`) that refers to the protein record in the UniProt database that contains the tryptic peptide and ii) the NCBI Taxonomy Identifier (`taxon_id`) assigned to the UniProt protein record that refers to a record in the NCBI Taxonomy Database [@Acland2014;@Benson2013].
 The latter describes a taxon in the hierarchical classification of cellular organisms, being the taxon from which the protein was extracted.
 The output also contains the name of each protein (`protein_name`).

 ##### Leucine & isoleucine
 In peptide sequencing experiments involving a single step tandem mass acquisition, leucine (`L`) and isoleucine (`I`) are indistinguishable because both are characterized by a 113 Da mass difference from the other peptide fragments in the MS-MS spectrum.
-In general, there are 2<sup>n</sup> `I=L` variants for each tryptic peptide that contains n residues that are either leucine or isoleucine.
-Therefore, all subcommands of the unipept command that are based on matching given peptides against UniProt proteins support the `-e/--equate` option (*equate*).
+In general, there are 2<sup>n</sup> `I=L` variants for each tryptic peptide that contains *n* residues that are either leucine or isoleucine.
+Therefore, all subcommands of the unipept command that are based on matching given peptides against UniProt proteins support the `-e/--equate` option.
 Exact matching makes no distinction between `I` and `L` when this option is activated.

 <div class="sourceCode"><pre class="sourceCode zsh"><code class="sourceCode zsh"><b>$</b> <span class="kw">unipept pept2prot</span> <b>-e</b> ENFVYIAK
 peptide,uniprot_id,protein_name,taxon_id